sigp/lighthouse/book/src/help_vm.md

           "create-validators" command.
-This command only supports validators signing via a keystore on the local file system (i.e., not Web3Signer validators). help
+This command only supports validators signing via a keystore on the local file system (i.e., not Web3Signer validators). list
+          Lists all the validators in VC delete
+          Deletes validator from VC
+  import-standard
+          Uploads standard keystore JSON format validator to a validator client using the HTTP API. help
           Print this message or the help of the given subcommand(s)